alexn11/gpt-2/README.md

 Access the infinity of pausible texts using GPT2.
 Query any text (up to some fixed number of tokens) using a unique address.

 This fork of GPT2 has been converted into a toy web app.
-In the [Library of Babel](https://libraryofbabel.info/) one can search in any page that could ever be writen.
+In the [Library of Babel](https://libraryofbabel.info/) one can search in any page that could ever be written.
 This system is able to generate these pages using a unique identifier which is an address of a unique page.
 Most of these pages consists of meaningless sequences of alphabetical characters separated by spaces and periods.

 On the other hand language models arising from NLP techniques can be used to generate random texts with mostly correct grammar.
 Such models often decompose texts into tokens which correspond essentially to words rather than letters.
 This is the case for example for the GPT2 system.